-Jane Peebles is a senior partner in Karlin & Peebles, LLP in Beverly Hills, California.
+Jane Peebles is a Partner in Karlin & Peebles, LLP.
 She is certified by the California State Bar Association as a specialist in Estate Planning, Probate and Trust Law.
-Jane is also a nationally recognized lecturer and author on a variety of domestic and international estate and charitable planning matters.
-Ranked one of the Top 50 Female Super Lawyers in Southern California in 2005 through 2007, and a Southern California Super Lawyer and Best Lawyer in America in the specialty of Trusts and Estates each year since 2008, Jane has dedicated her practice to U.S. and international estate and charitable planning.
+Ms. Peebles is also a frequent lecturer and author on a variety of domestic and international estate and charitable planning matters.
+Ranked a Southern California Super Lawyer and a Best Lawyer in America in the specialty of Trusts and Estates each year since 2008, Ms. Peebles has dedicated her practice to estate, international and charitable planning.
 She is a Fellow of the American College of Trust and Estate Counsel.